ingeniasoftware/luthier-ci/docs/en/007_debug.md

 [//]: # ([author] Anderson Salas)
-[//]: # ([meta_description] You can add PHP Debug Bar to your application thanks to the integration of Luthier-CI with this fantastic tool)
+[//]: # ([meta_description] You can add PHP Debug Bar to your application thanks to the integration of Luthier CI with this fantastic tool)

 # Debug